Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Having descended to 8783 ft, you’ll trade views of snowy scapes for rugged, rocky terrain you can get up close and personal with.
 Here, you’ll find the Skyline Walk, an observation deck extension of the sun terrace suspended over the vertical abyss below.
 This is the perfect place to take photos against the craggy landscape behind you before embarking on the Thrill Walk.

-At the opposite of the Skyline Walk, the Thrill Walk leads down into the perpendicular walls of the imposing rock massif.
-The steel structure juts out from the rock face before swerving under the observation deck and cableway to end below the cable car station.
-Features include a crawl-through tunnel, glass-bottomed floor, and rope and cattle grid to deepen the sense of adventure as you scramble around the rock face.
+Daredevil features include a crawl-through tunnel, glass-bottomed floor, tightrope walk, and cattle grid to deepen the sense of adventure as you scramble around the rock face.
 In the event of heavy snowfall, the footbridge must first be cleared in the morning, which may delay the opening of the Thrill Walk.

 Mürren

 Downhill journeys from Birg run at 10 and 40 minutes past the hour, with the ride down to Mürren lasting 10 minutes.
 Now that you’ve brunched, admired the views, and warmed up your legs on the Birg Thrill Walk — it’s time to start hiking!
-Now, I can unabashedly say without a doubt that this is the most breathtaking hike I’ve ever been on (maybe second only to Zion’s Angels Landing), and the hike will drop you off right back in Gimmelwald!
+I can unabashedly say without a doubt that this is the most breathtaking hike I’ve ever been on—maybe second only to Angels Landing in Zion—and the hike will drop you off right back in Gimmelwald!

 After exiting the cable car station in Mürren, you’ll be embarking on the Northface Trail.
 This hike embodies exactly what comes to mind when you think of “classic Switzerland,” and if you’re only going to do one hike on your trip — this should be the one.

-But let’s get back to the trail.
-As you head away from Mürren and into farmland, you’ll notice the wide paved trail becomes a narrow dirt path as you traverse deeper into nature, passing quaint cottages and rustic farmhouses as you go.
-You’ll walk for approximately 1.5 miles (roughly 45 minutes) on the Northface Trail before approaching a fork in the road and sign post that leads to the Sprutz Waterfall detour.
-As with the rest of the trail, the route is clearly marked the whole way, so it will be fairly obvious as you approach the forest when you will need to change course to take this detour.
+As you head away from Mürren and through farmland, you’ll notice the wide paved trail becomes a narrow dirt path as you traverse deeper into nature, passing quaint cottages and rustic farmhouses along the way.
+You’ll walk for approximately 1.5 miles—roughly 45 minutes—on the Northface Trail before approaching a fork in the road and sign post that points to the Sprutz Waterfall detour.
+As with the rest of the trail, the route is clearly marked the whole way, so it will be fairly obvious as you approach the forest when you need to change course to take this detour.

 The trail to the Sprutz Waterfall is quite muddy and on a steep downward slope — if you’re completing this hike after it’s rained, make sure to wear hiking boots to avoid taking a tumble.